rehierl/abstract-properties/05-1-node-trees/0-4-definitions-3.md

 Two distinct nodes `x` and `y` can be said to be **disjoint** to/from each another, if both nodes are not coupled with each other.
-Because of that, two disjoint nodes have no descendant in common.
+Because of that, two disjoint nodes have no descendant in common (e.g. siblings).

 * `(x disjoint-to y) := not (x coupled-with y)`
 * `(x disjoint-to y) <-> (IN(x) disjoint-to IN(y))`